Mail Code: 94305-2160

 (HUMBIO students must enroll in HUMBIO 126.
 CHPR students must enroll in CHPR 226 for a letter grade.)
 Disease prevention and health promotion topics pertinent to different stages of the life span emphasizing healthy lifestyle and reducing risk factors in both individuals and communities.
 Focus is on scientific investigation, the application of behavioral science to risk reduction strategies, and the importance of health promotion as a social and economic imperative.
 Topics include: epidemiology of chronic diseases; social determinants of health, behavior change; obesity, nutrition, and stress; children, young adult, mid-life and aging health issues; health care delivery and public health system; workplace wellness programs; and other additional issues.
-Prerequisite: Human Biology core or equivalent, or consent of instructor.
+Undergraduate prerequisite: Human Biology Core or equivalent or consent of instructor.
 Students enrolled in CHPR 226 must complete additional assignments appropriate for its Masters level listing.

 HUMBIO 127A.
 Community Health: Assessment and Planning I. 4 Units.

 Major determinants of health in a community.
 Working with community partners to identify health issues and plan programs and policies to prevent disease and promote health.
 Service learning component involving students in community health assessment techniques.
 Final grade given upon completion of HUMBIO 127B.
 Service Learning Course (certified by Haas Center).
-Prerequisite: 4B or equivalent, or consent of instructor.
+Prerequisite: HUMBIO 4B or equivalent, or consent of instructor.

 HUMBIO 127B.
 Community Health: Assessment and Planning II.
 4 Units.

 Continuation of 127A.
 Service learning course with emphasis on conducting community health assessment and planning projects in collaboration with community-based organizations.
 Service Learning Course (certified by Haas Center).
-Prerequisite: 4B or equivalent, 127A, or consent of instructor.
+Prerequisite: HUMBIO 4B or equivalent HUMBIO 127A, or consent of instructor.